Drug Interactions between losartan and Zyrtec

 Interactions between your drugs

-There were no interactions found in our database between losartan and Zyrtec - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between losartan and Zyrtec.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Losartan is in the drug class angiotensin receptor blockers.

 - Losartan is used to treat the following conditions:

 - Zyrtec is in the drug class antihistamines.

 - Zyrtec is used to treat the following conditions:

 Drug and food interactions